-Entry to and control of password-protected operational modes, trouble-shooting screens.
+Entry to and control of password-protected operational modes, troubleshooting screens.

 The Options screens are used to pre-set the system to the studio's required settings.
-Includes set up of meter configurations, monitor panel configurations, serial interface and label associations, GPIO and condition switching.
+Includes set up of monitor inputs, talkback and tone inputs, meter configurations, monitor panel configurations, serial interface and label associations, GPIO set up, and condition switching.